Adaptive Negative Evidential Deep Learning for Open-set Semi-supervised Learning: Related Works

 \subsection{Evidential Deep Learning}

 Evidential neural networks \cite{sensoy2018evidential} model the outputs as evidence to quantify belief masses and uncertainty based on the Dempster-Shafer Theory of Evidence (DST) \cite{sentz2002combination} and subjective logic \cite{josang2016subjective}.
 Similar to this work, \cite{malinin2018predictive} propose Prior Networks that explicitly consider the distributional uncertainty to quantify the mismatch of ID and OOD distribution.
 Compared with the standard neural network classifiers direct output the probability distribution of each sample, EDL obtains the density of classification probability assignments by parameterizing the Dirichlet distribution.
 Therefore, EDL can use the properties of Dirichlet distribution to distinguish different types of uncertainties, which shows an impressive performance in uncertainty quantification and is widely used in various applications.
 For example, \cite{zhao2020uncertainty} proposes a multi-source uncertainty framework combined with DST for semi-supervised node classification with GNNs. \cite{soleimany2021evidential} introduces evidential priors over the original Gaussian likelihood function to model the uncertainty of regression networks. \cite{bao2021evidential, bao2022opental} propose a general framework based on EDL for Open Set Recognition (OSR) and Open Set Temporal Action Localization (OSTAL), respectively.
 Compared with previous efforts, our work is the first to exploit EDL to Open-set SSL.
+For Open-set SSL, in addition to needing to distinguish unknown and known classes at test time, more importantly is how to better utilize the unlabeled data during training to learn the features of known classes.